Exascale-Nuclear-Research-Corporation/Documentation/products/Opengate.md

 # ENRCo.
 CEIA OPENGATE Weapons Detection System
 ## API Documentation

-All events are fired through the `DC` BindableEvent located inside the OpenGate model.
+All events are fired through the `DC` BindableEvent located inside the OpenGate model parent.
 Place your script inside the OpenGate model and connect to `script.Parent.DC`.

 ---